alanshuo123/AMACollision/doc/metrics.md

 # Evaluation Metrics

-To evaluate the performance of **AMACollision**, we employ following metrics.
+To evaluate the performance of $AMACollision$, we employ following metrics.
 We compute the average value of  $TTFC$, $OL$, $TTD$ during all episodes in the experiment, to assess the efficiency of AMACollision in generating failure scenarios.

 $R_{collision}$ and $R_{destination}$ represent the rates of collision occurrences and successful arrival at the destination, respectively.
 Considering that AVUT can recover from low-intensity collisions and continue towards its destination, the sum of the $R_{collision}$ and $R_{destination}$ does not necessarily equal.